When it comes to OSes for gaming, Windows OS by Microsoft is the most popular option out there.

 - Once this file opens, Go to HKEY_LOCAL_MACHINE > SYSTEM > CurrentControlSet > services > Tcpip > Parameters >Interfaces

-- In interface tab, there is a chance that you’ll see many NIC-IDs.
-Also known as network adapter, NIC is a physical component that connects a PC to a network, and the number of NIC-IDs depends on the different network connections you’re having on your PC.
+- In the interface tab, there is a chance that you’ll see many NIC-IDs.
+Also known as the network adapter, NIC is a physical component that connects a PC to a network, and the number of NIC-IDs depends on the different network connections you’re having on your PC.
 It’s because each time you create a new network, Windows OS creates a new NIC-ID.

-Before going any further, you should know the complete IP address of your PC because it’s necessary to recognize the current NIC-ID.
+Before going any further, you should know the complete the IP address of your PC because it’s necessary to recognize the current NIC-ID.
 In case you don’t know about yours, simply write ipconfig in cmd, and you’re done.

 Ok, now that we know IP address of our PC, let’s go back to our registry editor.
-In registry editor, you need to match your IP address with the values in right pane.
+In the registry editor, you need to match your IP address with the values in the right pane.
 Most probably, the IP address you’re trying to match will be against the labels like ‘IPAddress’ or ‘DhcpIPAddress’.

-Close Registry file, reboot your PC, and you’ve finally disabled nagle’s algorithm.
+Close Registry file, reboot your PC, and you’ve finally disabled Nagle’s algorithm.

 9. Disable Network Throttling